From smart motorways to watching TV in self-driving cars, here are some driving laws you might have missed in 2022.

-The government is tightening up the rules on mobile phone use behind the wheel.
+The government tightened up the rules on mobile phone use behind the wheel this year.

 In 2021, motorists could only be penalised for communicating on their phone behind the wheel.
 For example, calling or sending a text.

-The new rule, which could start early this year, will penalise drivers for touching their phones behind the wheel.
+The new rule penalises drivers for touching their phones behind the wheel.

-This means using your phone for gaming, taking selfies and scrolling through playlists will be illegal.
-Drivers could receive a fine of £200 and six points on their licence if they're caught.
+Using your phone for gaming, taking selfies and scrolling through playlists is now illegal.
+Drivers could get a fine of £200 and six points on their licence if they're caught.

 But there are some exceptions.

-Drivers should still be able to use their phone as a sat nav as long as it's secured in a mobile phone holder.
-You'll have to pull over and stop when it’s safe if you want to adjust your route though.
+Drivers should still be able to use their phone as a sat nav as long as it's secured in a car phone holder.
+You have to pull over and stop when it’s safe if you want to adjust your route though.